yduf/yduf.github.io/_posts/2021-10-09-ruby-array.md

 my_method(1, 2, 3)
 {% endhighlight %}

-the inverse is to gather arguments as if they were in an array using `** operator`
+the inverse is to gather arguments as if they were in an array

 {% highlight ruby %}
 def my_method(*a, **kw)